zfaustk/KHGraphDB/docs/tx.md

 A phantom arrives when apply publishes.
 A pin of a Graph does not move.

+A session writes a set.
+Commit sorts
+KHID, takes X, first committer wins.
+Lost update dies.
+Write skew lives.
+That is SI, not SSI.
+See `docs/occ.md`.

 Locks are 2PL on KHID.
 Deadlock is a cycle.
 They do not replace the lease.
 The lease is still the fence between